 Our facilities assessments are complete and the school district is working with DLR Group to develop and refine concepts for what the future of our schools could look like.
 Data from two surveys and initial stakeholder conversations have helped us get to this point.
 We need your continued input to help us refine these concepts!

-A new round of concepts will be ready for input at the beginning of September.
+A new round of concepts will be ready for input during the third week of October.
 There will be an opportunity to review and provide feedback on these concepts via an online portal that will be distributed widely throughout the St. Joseph community.
-Additionally, administrators will visit school buildings to gather input from building-level teachers and staff, as well as visit with community groups to provide an update on the process and gather stakeholder input.
+Additionally, administrators are currently visiting school buildings to gather input from building-level teachers and staff, as well as visiting with community groups to provide an update on the process and gather stakeholder input.